-The methodology employed in this research paper entailed a comprehensive exploration of the factors influencing contractors to employ illegal foreign labour within the construction industry.
+The methodology employed in this study entailed a comprehensive exploration of the factors influencing contractors to employ illegal foreign labour within the construction industry.
 The decision to employ a qualitative research approach in this study was intentional, mainly due to its suitability for a thorough investigation of articles (Bahishti, 2021).

-Unlike quantitative methods, qualitative research is more appropriate for delving into intricate phenomena, offering more detailed insights, and grasping the fundamental factors that focuses on a specific matter (Busetto et. al., 2020).
-However, this research seeks to uncover the various factors affecting the hiring of illegal foreign labour in the construction industry, a qualitative approach permits a nuanced exploration of diverse viewpoints, experiences, and contextual intricacies.
-Fundamentally, this study adopts the work of Williams, Hamid, & Misnan (2018) as a methodological guide for selecting a qualitative approach.
+Quantitative methods and qualitative research are more appropriate for delving into intricate phenomena as they offer more detailed insights and grasp the fundamental factors that focus on a specific matter (Busetto, Wick and Gumbinger, 2020).
+However, this research sought to uncover the various factors affecting hiring illegal foreign labour in the construction industry.
+Accordingly, a qualitative approach permits a nuanced exploration of diverse viewpoints, experiences and contextual intricacies.
+Fundamentally, this study adopts the work of Williams, Hamid and Misnan (2018) as a methodological guide for selecting a qualitative approach.
 Various analytical methods employed in their publication are replicated to formulate a comprehensive and contextually appropriate analysis methodology.